Tormak9970/Tormak9970/README.md

 - 👋 Hi, I’m @Tormak9970 (Tormak)
 - 👀 I’m interested in Game Dev, Full Stack, and programming in general
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Svelte, TS, and SCSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Tormak9970@gmail.com